 How to make dairy free pumpkin pie

-Tips for making the best dairy free pie
+Tips for making the best dairy free pumpkin pie

 - Choose the right coconut milk.
 I recommend using a full-fat, canned coconut milk that contains about 60% coconut.
 If your coconut milk contains too much water, you will end up with a soggy, mushy pie.